vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [Guidelines for the standard sales conditions for consumer purchases of goods over the internet](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet).

-There are different regulatory requirements for payments that are initiated by a user and by a mnerchant.
+There are different regulatory requirements for payments that are initiated by a user and by a merchant.

 The Vipps deeplink is only valid for 5 minutes, so users that do not act quickly will not be able to pay.
 There is no way to "retry" a deeplink after the timeout.